deekayen/aidstoscoutmastership/manuscript/service_for_others.md

 ## Loyalty

-In addition to reverence to Go and to one's neighbour, loyalty to the King as head of our national government and of the British race is essential.
+In addition to reverence to God and to one's neighbour, loyalty to the King as head of our national government and of the British race is essential.

 Loyalty to the King signifies loyalty to our country and our kind.
 Political excitement is apt to turn ecstatic people's minds to such a degree that, in seeing their own point of view, they are apt to forget that of others, and therefore they fail to realise the danger it may bring to the welfare and happiness of their fellow countrymen later on.
 Loyalty to Kind and country is of the highest value for keeping men's views balanced and in the proper perspective.
 The external signs, such as saluting the flag, cheering the King, and so on, help in promoting this, but the essential thing is the development of the true spirit which underlies such demonstrations.
 I had a little argument lately with one who as a free-born Briton did not see why he should promise allegiance to the King.
 I asked him whether he proposed to be loyal to the Empire or would he be willing to let down one of the Overseas British States if it were in danger?
 Oh no, he was all for the national prosperity.
 But then an Empire, like every other national organisation, needs a head to it: even the Bolsheviks, with their equality for all, have a leader (who besides having unlimited motor cars and wives, has the power of life and death over his subjects).
 Yes, that's right, a head is necessary, but he should be elected by the voice of the people.
 Well, do you think Canada will agree to have as their head a man from Australia, or would Australia accept a favourite Conservative M.P. from England?
 I don't think.
 Has the office of King ever been abused or failed in success under its present limiting constitution?
 He could not, for instance, have attended the Peace Conference at Versailles and have laid down a policy for his country to follow, in the way that a more autocratic ruler was able to do.